plblum/jivs/docs/Learning_Jivs/Building_Client_Validation_UI.md

 }
 ```

-The Dispatcher Function does not change CSS classes, rebuild Error Messages, manage ARIA attributes, or otherwise decide how validation should appear.
+The Field Dispatcher Function does not change CSS classes, rebuild Error Messages, manage accessibility attributes, or otherwise decide how validation should appear.

-Those decisions belong to the individual Presentation Functions.
+Those decisions belong to the individual Field Presentation Functions.

-### The Presentation Functions
+### The Field Presentation Functions

-Presentation Functions receive validation state from the Dispatcher Function and decide how an individual UI element should respond.
+Field Presentation Functions receive validation state from the Field Dispatcher Function and decide how an individual UI element should respond.

 Field validation commonly affects three kinds of UI elements: